Small Penis Humiliation

 Prevalence & culture

 SPH is a recognized but niche category within humiliation play, visible mainly on amateur audio platforms, creator sites, fetish wikis, and kink communities rather than in mainstream culture.
 There is no dedicated prevalence research and no measured percentage for SPH specifically; estimates can only be inferred from the broader, more commonly reported interest in consensual dominance, submission, and humiliation, of which SPH is a small thematic slice.
-Lifestyle and kink media (including the Wikipedia entry, the BDSM Encyclopedia, and explainer pieces in outlets such as Playful Magazine) provide most of its documented footprint.
+Lifestyle and kink media (including the Wikipedia entry, the BDSM Encyclopedia, explainer pieces in outlets such as Playful Magazine, and reported features such as a Vice profile of a professional SPH performer) provide most of its documented footprint.

 Safety, consent & law